 George has more than 35+ years of experience in the design, build, and commissioning of Articulated Shiplift Systems around the World.

-Richard began work on the Syncrolift at HMNB Clyde, as part of Her Majesty’s Royal Navy, in 1994.
-During this time, Richard was responsible for conducting extensive commissioning, testing and training on the shiplift system, in order to achieve the first nuclear use of the Syncrolift facility.
-Following Richard’s time with the Royal Navy, he joined Rolls-Royce’s shiplift division in 2001 as a member of the Staged Improvement Program (SIP) executive board, responsible for the installation of modifications to the HMNB Clyde Syncrolift shiplift control system, in order to meet Facility Safety Case (FCS) requirements.
+Richard began work on the Shiplift System at HMNB Clyde, as part of Her Majesty’s Royal Navy, in 1994.
+During this time, Richard was responsible for conducting extensive commissioning, testing and training on the shiplift system, in order to achieve the first nuclear use of the Shiplift facility.
+Following Richard’s time with the Royal Navy, he joined Rolls-Royce’s shiplift division in 2001 as a member of the Staged Improvement Program (SIP) executive board, responsible for the installation of modifications to the HMNB Clyde Shiplift control system, in order to meet Facility Safety Case (FCS) requirements.

 Richard went on to join Rolls-Royce Naval Marine Inc. (RRNMI) as part of the shiplift team, with responsibilities which included commissioning of shiplift and transfer systems worldwide, installation of equipment, system start-up, load testing, and training of shipyard personnel.